tbm00/PreProcessIt/README.md

 | `RIGHT_NEIGHBOR(neighborDistance)` | The token following the current token in the input line |

   <ul>
-  * <em><code>neighborDistance</code> is an integer representing which neighbor to use, e.g., 1 is the first neighbor, 2 is the second neigbor, etc..</em>
+  * <em><code>neighborDistance</code> is an integer representing which neighbor to use, e.g., 1 is the first neighbor, 2 is the second neighbor, etc..</em>
   </ul>

 ### Available Conditions